signaloid/Signaloid-C0-microSD-Demo-Cardputer/README.md

 ```sh
 make clean
 ```
-This command will delete the `CircuitPythonLibs`, and the `src/lib` folders.
+This command will delete the `CircuitPythonLibs/`, and the `src/lib/` folders.

 ### Clean the CardPuter
 To clean the CardPuter, run this command from the `root` folder: